 All rights reserved

-This blog or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the author/blog owner except for the use of brief quotations in a blog review.
+This blog or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the author/blog owner, except for using brief quotations in a blog review.